rotemsim33/IcyTower/README.md

 The gamespace is a vertical area which continuously moving up and contains platforms.
 The character can jump on those platforms to move up.

-The player will have 10 points fir every land on platform.
+The player will have 10 points for each landing on a platform.

 ![4j1c3q](https://user-images.githubusercontent.com/63601829/96461648-4e373000-122d-11eb-8733-f1ae030741c0.gif)